ricardocr987/squads-scripting/README.md

 ### Stale Proposal Management

-The system includes stale proposal detection and cleanup to maintain multisig efficiency.
-Stale proposals can be safely closed to recover rent:
+The system includes stale proposal detection and cleanup to recover rent:

 ```typescript
 // Identify transactions that can be safely closed to recover rent